faasm/faasm/docs/wamr.md

 the `wamrc` compiler.
 This process is outlined
 [in the WAMR README](https://github.com/bytecodealliance/wasm-micro-runtime#build-wamrc-aot-compiler).
 Note that this requires building LLVM so takes a while.

-To continue you must make sure that `wamrc` is now on your path.

-Once done, you can compile and generate machine code for Faasm functions as normal, passing the `--wamr` flag to the codegen:
+To continue you must make sure that `wamrc` is on your path.
+If so, you can compile and generate machine code for Faasm functions as normal, passing the `--wamr` flag to the codegen:

 ```bash
 inv compile demo hello